aaronguernsey/aaronguernsey/README.md

 ### About

 👋 Hey!
-I'm a Full-Stack Developer with a passion for building accessible user-experiences.
+I'm a Full-Stack Engineer with a passion for learning and building (questionably 😜) cool things.

 ### Projects I've worked on
 - 🤝 I'm collaborating  with [@Nick Guernsey](https://github.com/nguernse) on Notas -- your friendly reference librarian in your pocket.
 - 🎮 Check out the mobile game [TipTapGo](https://tiptapgo.app)
 - 📽️ Read some screenplays at [Guernsey Bros](https://guernseybros.com)
 - 📑 Test out the [ScreenplayJS Parser](https://github.com/Guernsey-Creative/screenplay-js) that runs Guernsey Bros
-- 🔗 View my open-source contributions to [OneArmy's Community Platform](https://github.com/ONEARMY/community-platform/pulls?q=author%3Aaaronguernsey+)
+- 🔗 View my open-source contributions to [One Army's Community Platform](https://github.com/ONEARMY/community-platform/pulls?q=author%3Aaaronguernsey+)

 <!--
 **aaronguernsey/aaronguernsey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.